 Routine meetings between patients and their clinicians are at the heart of community care; yet; patient-clinician interactions are not guided by evidenced-based principles.
 Against this background, the DIALOG intervention was developed as a method to make these interactions more effective.
 This technology-supported intervention involves clinicians asking patients how satisfied they are with 11 key aspects of their life and treatment.
 These topics are mental health, physical health, job situation, accommodation, leisure activities, relationship with partner/family, friendships, personal safety, medication, practical help received and meetings with mental health professionals.
 Using the computer, patients rate their satisfaction on a scale of 1 to 7 (1=couldn’t be worse, 2=displeased, 3=mostly dissatisfied, 4=mixed, 5=mostly satisfied, 6=pleased, 7=couldn’t be better), and also indicate their needs for additional help in each area.
 They then view a graphical display of the ratings and can make comparisons with ratings from previous meetings.
 This is intended to inform the meeting and make communication more effective.
-In a randomised controlled trial (RCT) testing the effectiveness of this new intervention, it was found that DIALOG results in improved subjective quality of life (QOL) and treatment satisfaction, and fewer unmet needs.
+In a randomised controlled trial testing the effectiveness of this new intervention, it was found that DIALOG results in improved subjective quality of life and treatment satisfaction, and fewer unmet needs.

 These findings were encouraging, and DIALOG may be considered an attractive intervention for implementation in the National Health Service (NHS) for a number of reasons.
 First, it is not a specialist programme for a small number of patients, but a generic method that can be utilised in routine care throughout the NHS.
 It does not require setting up new services or restructuring of organisations.
 It can be implemented at relatively low costs, particularly as it would not require extensive training of clinical staff, and could benefit tens of thousands of patients at the same time.
 Thus, even small health and social gains for individual patients would add up to substantial public health effects, including potential cost savings.